Security

 ---

-7. **Chain all MATCHes from the root account node**: Every `MATCH` clause must connect to the `aws` variable (or another variable already bound to the account's subgraph).
-The tenant database contains data from multiple providers — an unanchored `MATCH` would return nodes from all providers, breaking provider isolation.
+1. **Chain all MATCHes from the root account node**: Every `MATCH` clause must connect to the `aws` variable (or another variable already bound to the account's subgraph).
+An unanchored `MATCH` would return nodes from all providers.

 ```cypher